-Help resolve Babato chieftaincy dispute - North Mo to Bole Traditional Council
+Help resolve Babato Chieftaincy dispute - North Mo to Bole Traditional Council

 Source: Nkilgi FM

-A delegation of Chiefs and Queen mothers of the North Mo Traditional Council in the Bole District of the Savannah Region have paid a courtesy call to the Palace of Bolewura Sarfo Kutuge Feso (I) on Thursday, December 24, 2020, and appealed to him to help resolve the Babato Chieftaincy dispute.
+A delegation of Chiefs and Queen mothers of the North Mo Traditional Council in the Bole District of the Savannah Region has paid a courtesy call to the Palace of Bolewura Sarfo Kutuge Feso (I) on Thursday, 24th December, 2020 and appealed to him to help resolve the Babato Chieftaincy dispute.

 The visit of the Mo North Chiefs was also meant to rekindle the ancestral and brotherhood relationship that exists between the people of Bole and the Mo people for many years.